reginaldojunior/wisdom-of-the-elephant/page4.md

 # EN

-#### Learn the rules like a pro sou you can break them like an artist. - Pablo Picasso
+#### Learn the rules like a pro so you can break them like an artist. - Pablo Picasso

 Thoroughout your career you'll be exposed to best practices, leadin practices, established sandards, conventions, design patterns, and many other rules of the trade.
 At times they may seem pintless or arbitray (and some are), but most